FractalSystem/WordleCheater/README.md

 # WordleCheater – Wordle Solution Generator

-Unlike the numerous existing Wordle solution finders this application does not seek to solve Wordle puzzles directly, but rather reverse-engineers the Wordle source to determine the solution on any given day.
+Unlike the numerous existing Wordle solution finders this application does not seek to solve Wordle puzzles directly, but rather reverse-engineers the Wordle source to determine the solution **on any given day**.

 As far as I'm aware this is the first published example of such an approach.

+## How It Works

 Wordle selects the daily solution from a corpus of 2315 five letter words locally using a deterministic algorithm to ensure all users of the website have the same puzzle every day.

 Contrary to best practices, which would suggest that this should be done server-side to preserve the scarcity of solutions (a key draw of Wordle), this action is performed locally each time a user loads the website.

-## This Program

-This script will generate daily Wordle solutions for an arbitary time period, due to the deterministic nature of Wordle's puzzle selection algorithm.

-Running `generate_solutions.py` on at least Python 3.9 will by generate 10,000 future solutions and 20 previous solutions (including today's) for validation purposes.

-Solutions from 1 January 2022 to May 2049 are saved in the file `generated_solutions.txt` and will remain valid provided Wordle does not adjust its selection algorithm.
-This can be verified by checking the generated solution for today and comparing it to the live Wordle game [See here](https://www.powerlanguage.co.uk/wordle/)

-## How It Works

 To generate today's solution the script `wordle_cheater.py` performs the following actions: